2.1 Network & Bluetooth Configuration

 hciconfig hci0 upto bring up the Bluetooth Link - Execute

-hciconfig hci0 piscanto perform Bluetooth scanning (this step can be excluded depending on the situation)
+hciconfig hci0 piscanto perform Bluetooth scanning

 The log after the successful execution of the script is as follows: